dferreira-ds/IVR-Python/README.md

 # IVR using Python, Twilio and Ngrok
-This repository shows how to create a simple IVR using Python and Twilio
+This repository shows how to create a simple IVR using Python and Twilio.
+Make sure to have a Twilio account and a phone number in your account.

 ### Step one